Kindergarten

 Kindergarten programs operate in a variety of settings throughout Maroondah, including:

-• standalone community kindergartens
+• Standalone kindergartens

-• integrated within community based or private long day care
+• Integrated within community based or private long day care

-• and services in independent schools.
+• Services in independent schools.

 Kindergarten information night